donutrj/verdigris2/content/Characters/Gear/Arms & Armor.md

 ## Weapon Qualities
 Weapon qualities are all shorthanded in the equipment table and explained in full below.
 ### Balanced (Ba)
-Weapon provides +1 to Reflex Saves when defending from a melee attack.
+Weapon provides +1 to Dodge Saves when defending from a melee attack.
 ### Crushing (Cr)
 Defender’s armor is reduced by one with each hit, requiring repair to reach full armor value.
 ### Cumbersome (Cu)
-Weapon reduces user’s Reflex Saves by one.
+Weapon reduces user’s Dodge Saves by one.
 ### Ensnaring (En)
 Struck enemies cannot move and have a 3/6 chance of failing all actions (except freeing themselves).
 Attempting to free requires a successful grapple test.
 Melee ensnaring weapons knock targets prone at 2+ SL after Dodge
 ### Flexible (Fl)